 - Black pepper to season

-- Heat a frying pan on a medium heat with the olive oil, add the bacon once the pan is hot and fry for 4 minutes, stirring regularly.
+- Heat a frying pan over medium heat with a small amount of oil.
+Once the pan is hot, add the bacon and fry for 4 minutes, stirring regularly.

-- Add the mushrooms and fry for another 3 minutes until the mushrooms are soft.
-Then add the garlic and cook for a further minute.
+- Add the mushrooms to the pan and continue frying for another 3 minutes until the mushrooms become soft.

-- Drain the cooked spaghetti (reserving the pasta water).
+- Drain the cooked spaghetti, but make sure to save some of the pasta water.

-- Pour the Oatly cream & nutritional yeast into the bacon mixture, along with a small ladle full of the pasta water and stir well for a couple of minutes, giving the sauce time to thicken up.
+- In the frying pan, pour in the Oatly cream and nutritional yeast.
+Add around half a ladleful of the pasta water and stir well for a couple of minutes to allow the sauce to thicken.

-- Stir in the cooked spaghetti until the sauce has clung to all of the pasta strands.
+- Stir in the cooked spaghetti until the sauce coats all the strands evenly.